 During my time at Northwestern, I also was a member of the National Honorary Fraternity for Engineers, Tau Beta Pi, and Northwestern’s Mechanical Engineering Undergraduate Advisory Board, all while still maintaining a 3.99/4.00 GPA (graduated #1 in the School of Engineering and Applied Science).
 In my spare time, I enjoyed playing intramural football, basketball, and softball.

-While doing my Ph.D. at Harvard in the Bertoldi Lab, I have worked on various research projects, much of which has been published and can be found on my CV.
-My thesis topic is bio-inspired design for mechanical and biomechanical applications.
-While carrying out my thesis, my research has involved a variety of topics, from buckling analyses to shark-inspired design for improved aerodynamics to octopus-inspired soft robotics.
+While doing my Ph.D. at Harvard in the Bertoldi Lab, I worked on various research projects, much of which has been published and can be found on my CV.
+My thesis topic was bio-inspired design for mechanical and biomechanical applications.
+While carrying out my thesis, my research involved a variety of topics, from buckling analyses to shark-inspired design for improved aerodynamics to octopus-inspired soft robotics.
 My shark-inspired engineering work was published with the Royal Society of London and can be found in the link below.
 After being interviewed by National Geographic, Newsweek, and Physics World about the research, the following articles were published further discussing the work.

-In conjunction with MIT's AgeLab, we focused on our research efforts on Human Factors and Ergonomics.
+In conjunction with MIT's AgeLab, we focused our research efforts on Human Factors and Ergonomics.
 We studied the effects of smart technology on driving performance with the use of driving simulations.
 The different studies we carried out were published at the Proceedings of the Human Factors and Ergonomics Society Annual Meeting as well as the New England Conference (where we also presented).
 A link to a sample of the work can be found below.

 At Argonne, I worked on a failure analysis project.
 We developed a software program that allows a user to monitor a nuclear plant from a remote lab.
 Using data from sensors that are located on different components of a nuclear plant, the software program monitors the plant with codes that diagnose any problems with the plant based on the sensor data.
 It then displays these problems on a graphical user interface so that a person can oversee the nuclear plant from a remote location.View Lab's Research